Food connects us and influences the health, culture, environment, and economy of our people and communities.

 How are we going to do this?

-We are working to develop a community-led, multi-sectorial food strategy by working together to identify and prioritize initiatives and that will contribute to a vibrant and healthy food system in CK.
+We have developed a community-led, multi-sectorial food strategy.
+By working together we have identified initiatives that will contribute to a vibrant and healthy food system in CK.

 Follow us on Facebook and Instagram @ckfoodpolicycouncil